SvOlli/sorbus/doc/jam.rst

 appropriate message upon startup.
 However, is it possible to drop into WozMon.
 This can be used for some rudimentary work.
 It is also possible to run Instant Assembler within WozMon using the tool ``wozcat``.
-Furthermore, it is planned to have a more sophisticated monitor included in the future.
+Furthermore, before dropping into WozMon it is tried to boot partition 2, which in default installation contains a System Monitor customized for NMOS 6502 usage.

 CP/M 65 Usage